facebookarchive/systemlib-extractor/README.md

 as additional ELF PROGDATA sections.
 This library extracts them from the binary.

-There are two kinds of sections:
+There are two kinds of sections that this library extracts:

  - `systemlib`: Pure Hack code
  - `ext`: built-in extensions.
 These are a mix of normal Hack code, and functions annotated with the `<<__Native>>` user attribute, which are implemented in the C++ runtime

+Sections with different names or aren't PROGDATA can not be examined with this library.

 Requirements
 ------------